AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-view-data.md

 ### [By Count](#tab/tabid-1)

+To query range by count, select **By count** and configure the following parameters:

 | Parameter | Description |
 |--|--|
 | Start Index | The start index for the range.
 Choose a date and time.
 By default, this value is the current date and time.  |